noahcollins/eslint-ui-concept/README.md

 `grunt production` builds the project and does image optimization, concatenation, file revving, and so on.
 It uses port 9001.

 ## To-Do List

-The plan so far.
-Feel free to add to this list.

-- Host this project so people can preview it without building it locally.

 ### Documentation browsing experience